robsmi-msfte/AVDBlueprint/README.md

 ### Manage the Blueprint using a local repository of Blueprint files and customized files to import and assign using PowerShell (Windows device)

 This method performs all activities on the local machine.
 This example uses Visual Studio Code.
-You can use Visual Studio code as the one-stop development and deployment toolset.
+You can use Visual Studio code as the one-stop development and deployment tool set.
 Several extensions make working with ARM templates a little easier:

 1. Install Visual Studio Code (the following extensions are recommended):
     * GitLens--Git supercharged